solana-foundation/solana-improvement-documents/proposals/0167-loader-v4.md

 - covers all the use cases loader-v3 had but in a cleaner way and comes with a specification.
+- allows finalized programs to mark which other program supersedes them which can then be offered as an option in forntends.
+This provides a more secure alternative to redeployment / upgrading of programs at the same address.
 - makes deployment slightly cheaper for dapp developers as they would no longer have to burn funds for the rent exception of the proxy account.
 - provides an alternative redeployment path which does not require a big